jackyangzzh/jackyang.io/_projects/xr-design-handbook.md

 ## Why It Exists

-Guidelines are scattered across corporate wikis and PDFs, making them hard to compare.
+Guidelines are scattered across PDFs, web pages, and slide decks, which makes them hard to compare.
 I created this project to centralize the best references so the XR community can design faster, learn from peers, and avoid reinventing patterns.
-The handbook also saves me time when I need to justify design decisions on Microsoft Mesh—every pattern links back to research or industry precedent.
+The handbook also saves me time when I need to justify design decisions on Microsoft Mesh—each pattern links back to research or industry precedent.